ryanflash66/LlamaIndexChatbot/README.md

 ## Overview 🌐

-`Llama index` is a powerful tool that is used to load files, construct an index from them, and make that index queryable.
+This is a simple chatbot that is used to load files, construct an index from them, and make that index queryable.
 It uses a variety of libraries, including `unstructured`, `llama_index`, `langchain`, `openai`, and others, to perform complex tasks like reading files, extracting data, creating an index, and querying the index.

 ## The Code 🚀